cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --mesh-auth-mtls-listener-port int       Port on which the Cilium Agent will perfom mTLS handshakes between other Agents
       --mesh-auth-spiffe-trust-domain string   The trust domain for the SPIFFE identity. (default "spiffe.cilium.io") --mesh-auth-spire-admin-socket string    The path for the SPIRE admin agent Unix socket.
+      --metrics strings                        Metrics that should be enabled or disabled from the default metric list. (+metric_foo to enable metric_foo , -metric_bar to disable metric_bar)
       --pprof                                  Enable serving pprof debugging API
-      --pprof-address string                   Address that pprof listens on (default "localhost") --pprof-port uint16                      Port that pprof listens on (default 6060) --read-cni-conf string                   CNI configuration file to use as a source for --write-cni-conf-when-ready.
+      --pprof-address string                   Address that pprof listens on (default "localhost") --pprof-port uint16                      Port that pprof listens on (default 6060) --prometheus-serve-addr string           IP:Port on which to serve prometheus metrics (pass ":Port" to bind on all interfaces, "" is off) (default ":9962")
+      --read-cni-conf string                   CNI configuration file to use as a source for --write-cni-conf-when-ready.
 If not supplied, a suitable one will be generated.
       --write-cni-conf-when-ready string       Write the CNI configuration to the specified path when agent is ready
 ```